bkstar123/mysql-search/README.md

 Refer to https://www.w3resource.com/mysql/mysql-full-text-search-functions.php for details on natual language & boolean mode.
 The query expansion mode is not recommended due to the fact that it creates a lot of noise in the search result.

 The biggest problem with full-text indexes is that thay do not play nicely with regular indexes.
-If you do a full-text search query in combination with using other normal indexes, you are going to ha a very inefficient query (bad performance).
+If you do a full-text search query in combination with using other normal indexes, you are going to have a very inefficient query (bad performance).
 Refer to https://medium.com/@kirkbackus/using-full-text-index-for-innodb-when-a-search-engine-is-not-feasible-d666830b4000

 ***Partial search (using the operator LIKE %$searchTerms%)***
 ```php